 What is Honey Made Of?
 A Sticky Situation

 Honey is made of different sugars, water, vitamins, antioxidants, enzymes, and minerals.
-Raw honey comes straight from the hive, after being lightly filtered by hand to remove any debris.
+Raw honey comes straight from the hive, after an apiarist lightly filters it by hand to remove any debris.
 This preserves the nutritional qualities of the honey.
 Processed honey is heated at 70 degrees Celsius and then rapidly cooled, killing and destroying beneficial bacteria, enzymes, pollen, antioxidants, vitamins, and minerals.
 This, and intense straining “purify” the honey and is done mostly for aesthetic reasons.
 All in all, processed honey is significantly less beneficial for your body just so it will look pretty on the shelf.

 Crystal Clear: Decrystallize Raw Honey

 When apiarists and beekeepers remove honey from the hive, they usually keep it in pails.
 Hive temperatures average between 89º to 95º Fahrenheit.
 If the weather is cold enough, depending on the type of honey, it will begin to crystallize.
 A honey bucket heater or honey drum heater is a great solution to decrystallize raw honey without heating it enough to pasteurize it and helping preserve its nutritional value.

 Check out this infographic for more information on what honey is made of!

 Charlotte, Beekeeper, Pete Jones, and Beekeeper Charlotte.
 “What Do Honeybees Do With Pollen?”
 Carolina Honeybees.
 October 15, 2018.
 Accessed November 13, 2018. https://carolinahoneybees.com/why-pollen-is-vital-for-honeybee-survival/.

 Common Disease Problems.
 Accessed November 13, 2018. https://www.uaex.edu/farm-ranch/special-programs/beekeeping/about-honey-bees.aspx.